 - Please RSVP by calling (515)986-2565 so that we can ensure we are fully staffed for these Fridays.
 If you know of anyone that would want to take advantage of the adaptive climbing program, please pass this information on to them.

-- To check out 2017 availability and sign up to climb, click here!
+- To check out 2017 and 2018 availability and sign up to climb, click here!

 - For more information, click here: http://www.climbiowa.com/events/adaptive-climbing/